-Inside The World
+Inside The Secret

-Of Pretty Women
+World Of Pretty Women

 by Jana Coates

-I listened intently, as my (very pretty) twenty-two year old sister, who was on her way out the door to go clubbing with her girlfriends, complained about the makeup of the group.
+I listened intently, as my (very pretty) twenty-two-year-old sister, who was on her way out the door to go clubbing with her girlfriends, complained about the makeup of the group.
 She had just found out that one of her friends was going who she wished wasn’t going.
 The reason was enlightening.

 According to her, when this girl was out with the group, she stole all the attention away from the other girls because she was so pretty.
 “The men never look at me,” she moaned.
 “Because they’re too busy trying to get her attention.”

 She was one of my dearest friends and I truly enjoyed her company, but I enjoyed her more when we were not in a public setting.
-The reason was because I felt less than attractive around her.
+The reason was that I felt less than attractive around her.
 Her hair always seemed wind-blown and sexy, where mine felt wind-thrown and burdensome.
 Whenever we were out, it always felt like she was the only one having fun, and I was merely an observer on the sidelines of her social life.

 However, my self-esteem was finally upgraded one night when we were at a party, and I spotted this gorgeous guy on the other side of the room.
 This hunk was staring intently in our direction, and though I was convinced he was staring at my friend, I couldn’t stop watching him through my peripheral vision.
 When my friend got up to go to the bar, my heart thumped hard in my chest, as I anticipated the inevitable.
-I expected the guy to follow her to the bar, but instead he came over and asked me to dance.
+I expected the guy to follow her to the bar, but instead, he came over and asked me to dance.

 I was so shocked I almost stumbled when I accepted his hand.
 We ended up dancing all night together and having breakfast the next morning.

 It was then that I learned that pretty means different things to different people and how pretty you are has a lot to do with how you see yourself.
 After that night, I began to view myself differently.
-I became more comfortable going out with my friend, because I became more comfortable with my own beauty.
-I have also come to the place where I understand pretty is really in the eye of the beholder.
+I became more comfortable going out with my friend because I became more comfortable with my own beauty.
+I have also come to the place where I understand being pretty is really in the eye of the beholder.

-Based on all that we see, hear and feel, beauty is relevant, important and powerful.
+Based on all that we see, hear, and feel, beauty is relevant, important, and powerful.
 By nature, as a society, we shun the ugly for the pretty…and most women buy and do all we can to help us be considered as such.